 - Faster processing of your permit

-- Achieve our Priority Green prerequisites for energy and water conservation, waste reduction, stormwater management, and indoor air quality:
+- Achieve our Priority Green requirements for energy and water conservation, waste reduction, stormwater management, and indoor air quality:

-- 15 percent better than the 2012 Seattle Energy Code for non-residential or 20 percent better than the 2012 Seattle Energy Code for residential projects
+- At least 15 percent better than the 2012 Seattle Energy Code for non-residential and large-residential compared to the commercial provisions of the Seattle Energy Code, or at least 20 percent better than the 2012 Seattle Energy Code for residential projects

 - WaterSense plumbing fixtures

-- Green Stormwater Requirement Calculator showing all flat surfaces outside of the building footprint as permeable pavement or provide a waiver from geotechnical engineer
+- Green Stormwater Infrastructure (GSI) Requirement Calculator showing 100 percent GSI or all flat surfaces outside of the building footprint as permeable pavement, or provide a waiver from geotechnical engineer

-- Low Volatile Organic Compounds (VOC) interior paints, adhesives, caulk, floor finishes, sealant
+- Low Volatile Organic Compounds (VOC) interior paints, adhesives, caulk, floor finishes, and sealant

 - No Added Urea Formaldehyde (NAUF) in interior spaces

-- Provide notes and / or details on your permit plan set to demonstrate Priority Green Prerequisites
+- Provide notes and/or details on your permit plan set to demonstrate Priority Green Requirements

-- If a Master Use Permit is required (not including Streamlined Design Review), your application must be submitted at least six weeks prior to construction intake, or anticipated construction intake, to allow initial review of land use application prior to construction review
+- If a Master Use Permit is required (not including Streamlined Design Review), your application must be submitted at least 6 weeks before construction intake, or anticipated construction intake, to allow initial review of land use application prior to construction review

 Built Green or LEED for Homes Verification: For small residential projects, you must hire an approved Built Green or LEED for Homes verifier to help you develop your green building strategies and to complete a project checklist.
 The independent verifier will authenticate all the information on the checklists by conducting inspections and tests during construction, and submitting documentation to certify your project.